St Marys CBS

 • Online Payments

-In 1860 the parish priest of St. Mary's, Fr.
-Baldwin, requested the Christian Brothers to take over a parochial school in the parish.
-This school, which had been in existence prior to 1822, was located in a building adjacent to St. Mary's church in Irishtown.
-At the time it catered for some three hundred boys and was supported by church-gate collections.
+The Beginning St. Mary's CBS traces its origins back to 1860 when Fr.
+Baldwin, the parish priest of St. Mary's, invited the Christian Brothers to take over a parochial school in the parish.
+This school, which had been operating since before 1822, was situated in a building adjacent to St. Mary's Church in Irishtown.
+At that time, the school catered to around 300 boys and was funded by church-gate collections.

-The Christian Brothers led the way.
-In 1961 their monastery in Adelaide House, Irishtown, which they had occupied since 1928, was knocked and replaced by a new primary school capable of catering for 350 pupils.
-St. Mary's C.B.S. has remained in this location since.
+Modern Developments The Christian Brothers were at the forefront of this educational transformation.
+In 1961, their monastery in Adelaide House, Irishtown, which they had occupied since 1928, was demolished and replaced by a new primary school with a capacity for 350 pupils in 1963 with pupils moving into the new school building after Easter in 1964 St. Mary's CBS has remained at this location ever since.

 • Home